-Looking for ways to grow a cottage garden?
-Here are 5 quick ways to grow a beautiful flower garden in your yard.
+Want to grow a beautiful flower garden that’s easy to maintain?
+Here are 5 quick ways to grow a cottage garden.

 When I started gardening over 25 years ago, I wanted a cottage garden that would continually bloom.

 I started with a few annuals, then progressed to perennials, then tucked in a few bulbs, and eventually added some flowering shrubs and trees.

 So my love for cottage-style gardening has been an evolution.

 And it’s been a different experience every year because every season teaches me something new.